TouradBaba/web_scraping/README.md

 ## Python Script

-### Overview of the Scraping Process
+### Overview of the Scraping Approach

+This repository contains two methods for scraping stock data from Yahoo Finance:
+1. Using `yfinance` to retrieve stock data directly via ticker symbols.
-The `scraper.py` script is designed to scrape stock data from Yahoo Finance pages.
+2. Using BeautifulSoup to scrape data directly from Yahoo Finance web pages.

-### Detailed Explanation of the `scraper.py` Script
+### Detailed Explanation of the Scripts

-- **Scraping Methodology**: Utilizes BeautifulSoup to parse HTML and extract stock data.
-- **Extraction of Numeric Information**: Converts scraped data into numeric format for accurate analysis.
-- **Handling Errors and Missing Data**: Implements error handling to manage issues during scraping.
+- **`yfinance` Integration**: This method uses `yfinance` to pull stock data using ticker symbols directly.
+It is a straightforward and efficient way to retrieve financial data, especially when working with well-known stocks.
+- **BeautifulSoup-Based Scraper (`scraper.py`)**: This script is designed to scrape stock data directly from Yahoo Finance pages using BeautifulSoup.
+It parses HTML to extract stock prices, price changes, and percentage changes.

+> **Note:** The `scraper.py` script demonstrates how to scrape data from Yahoo Finance using BeautifulSoup, but the repository primarily relies on `yfinance` for data collection.
+The scraped data is stored in an HDF5 file named `data.h5`.

 ### Automating the Scraping Process